mary-grace/community-pulse-source/content/episode/21-breaking-into-devrel.md

 +++
-Description = "Defining Developer Relations is a difficult thing to do.
-So how do you know what to expect when you transition into Community & DevRel?
+Description = "How do you know what to expect when you transition into Community & DevRel?
 This month, PJ and Mary chat with [Emily Freeman](https://twitter.com/editingemily) and [Chloe Condon](https://twitter.com/ChloeCondon) about how their initial experience has been and what they'd do differently if they had a choice." podcast = "http://traffic.libsyn.com/communitypulse/ep21-breaking-into-devrel.mp3" podcast_duration = "27:48" aliases = ["/21"]